 Understanding the Emergency Severity Index (ESI) Scale

 Normally, emergency room patients receive one of five levels of care.
 Level 5 care represents minor problems treated, whereas level 1 care represents some of the most severe treatments an ER can provide. (hence we commonly call an academic medical center a level 1 trauma center).
-While levels of care exist for critically ill patients that are even higher, these levels are used less frequently.
+While levels of care exist for even higher and critically ill patients, these levels are used less frequently.

 Emergency Room Care Costs by Levels